aerian-studios/ignite-typescript-boilerplate/readme.md

-# Ignite TypeScript Boilerplate
+## Ignite TypeScript Boilerplate for React Native

-Get up and running with TypeScript React Native development in moments.
+### The easiest way to develop React Native apps in TypeScript.

-## The great taste of Ignite, now in TypeScript
+Get up and running with TypeScript React Native development in minutes.
+A batteries-included, opinionated starter project, and code generators for your components, reducers, sagas and more.

-A port of the [Ignite IR Boilerplate](https://github.com/infinitered/ignite-ir-boilerplate) to TypeScript.
+Originally based on a port of the [Ignite IR Boilerplate](https://github.com/infinitered/ignite-ir-boilerplate) to TypeScript.

 Currently includes: